 Next came the painting.
 Wilton make cake paint so I was able to mix red, yellow, blue and green to achieve a dark grey to create the shading of the eyes, nose and mouth, then used white to highlight the teeth.

 The dagger is an inexpensive real knife that I bought from Amazon.
 I was skeptical that the cake would hold the weight of it and it would fall out, but it went in quite snuggly and stayed.
 The blood is red gel frosting and that is it!
 Yorick is complete.

-If you’ve tried this Skull and Dagger Cake or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Skull and Dagger Cake or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 1 yellow box cake mix, made per instructions